barry-ran/QtScrcpy/README.md

 QtScrcpy connects to Android devices via USB (or via TCP/IP) for display and control.
 It does NOT require the root privileges.

-A single instance supports up to 16 Android device connections at the same time.

 It supports three major platforms: GNU/Linux, Windows and MacOS.

 It focuses on: